 In this paper, we revisit the problem of the optimal summary statistics to compute the Stokes parameters from X-ray polarimetric observations.
 The paper is organized as follows.
 In Section~\ref{sec:deriv} we start with the theoretically most efficient estimator, the maximum likelihood estimator \citep{gonzalezcaniulef_unbinned} or MLE, and derive two linear estimators from it.
-Although the MLE yields the smallest variance (or highest signal-to-noise ratio), it must be calculated iteratively through an optimization process.
+Although the MLE yields the smallest variance (or highest signal-to-noise ratio), it must be calculated iteratively through an optimization process which involves calculating the likelihood of each of many hundreds of thousands or millions of photons repeatedly (perhaps hundreds of times), and so can be very time consuming.
 On the other hand, the two linear estimators can be calculated through sums over the properties of individual photons.
-While the Kislat estimator requires two summations, one for each of the two Stokes parameters for linear polarization, the efficient estimators that we present here require five or three summations, so the added computational effort to calculate these linear estimators is negligible.
+While the Kislat estimator requires two summations, one for each of the two Stokes parameters for linear polarization, the efficient estimators that we present here require five or three summations over the photons, so the added computational effort to calculate these linear estimators is negligible compared to a full MLE analysis.
 In Section~\ref{sec:results} we perform numerical experiments to assess the efficiency of each estimator and verify the analytic calculations.
 Conclusions are presented in Section~\ref{sec:conclus}.